dhis2/training-docs/content/tracker_use/tg_event_visualizer.md

    - Review saving and downloading the chart if needed

 3. Review the chart "COVID_CBS - Test Results" and discuss the difference between the output type options "Event" and "Tracked entity instance"
+4. Review the recap slide
+5. Have them perform the assignment

 ## Live Demo step by step